Announcement - The Reformers

 Those of you familiar with my work will recall my involvement in The Grievance Studies Affair.

-We were able to find a motivated web audience across YouTube, Twitter, and Patreon, who funded the film to a humble level of completion (TYSM) but we hit years’ worth of dead ends in the next phase of screening to distributors, sales agents, and festivals.
 Much of the industry was horrified by the film.
-In some cases, they were outright hostile to it.
-I got the impression older Gen X and Boomer producers really liked it and were privately enthusiastic about the skulduggery of it all.
-Younger industry professionals either ran and hid from us or dutifully took meetings with a frightened look as if they were sitting with the devil himself.
-Either way, a path to the market through that world was never going to happen.
+In some cases, they were outright hostile.
+I got the impression that older Gen X and Boomer producers really liked it and were privately enthusiastic about the playful skulduggery of it all.
+Younger industry professionals either blew me off or dutifully took meetings and sat with a frightened look as if they were in the presence of the devil himself.
+One grant rejection said the “competition in this round has been extremely competitive” before announcing the successful applicants that were a string of this kind of thing…

 Part one will be free to the public on Substack and my YouTube channel.
 I’m going to paywall the next three episodes until I can square away a development budget for my next film, after which I’ll release it all free and encourage donations.